dagem81/dagem81.github.io/_posts/2025-07-06-attacking-jwts.md

 ---
-title: Attacking JWTs Using BurpSuite
+title: Attacking JWTs Using Burp Suite
 date: 2025-07-06
 categories: [Portswigger, DoD Cyber Sentinel]
 tags: [jwt,web]     # TAG names should always be lowercase
 ---

 My first encounter with JWTs was during the DoD Cyber Sentinel CTF.
 Despite being able to complete the challenge by referencing other writeups and stack overflow, there was still a lot of knowledge gap.
 The following weeks after the CTF, I did more research on JWTs and came across the Portswigger labs.
-Now that I have completed all the JWT labs on Portswigger, I have a much better understanding of them and I will share a detailed walkthrough exploiting the various JWT vulnerabilities using BurpSuite and explaining the concepts behind them.
+Now that I have completed all the JWT labs on Portswigger, I have a much better understanding of them and I will share a detailed walkthrough exploiting the various JWT vulnerabilities using Burp Suite and explaining the concepts behind them.

 ## Overview
 JSON Web Tokens (JWTs) are a standard method for securely transmitting JSON data between a server and a client.
 They consist of three components: the header, payload, and signature, each separated by a period (`.`).
 The header and payload are Base64URL-encoded JSON objects and can be easily decoded.
 They are typically used for authentication, session management, and access control mechanisms.